sophiagaal/sophiagaal.github.io/README.md

-# Mustafa Sameen's Website (based on and Junmo Kang's template and Seungone Kim's Website)
+# Sophia Gaal's Website (based on and Junmo Kang's template and Mustafa Sameen's Website)

 ## Updates guide
 Change one of the files in `_data`, unless you are changing the look of the website.